Mandatory annual training for personnel who access radiation posted areas (non-radiation workers).

 Radiation Cautionary Signs

-In addition, every laboratory authorized for radioactive material use is posted with a general "Caution" sign (shown below) containing the radiation symbol and one of several classification types.
+In addition, the doorway to every room authorized for radioactive material or x-ray use is posted with a general "Caution" sign (shown below) displaying the radiation symbol and one of several classification types (such as "open source" or x-ray machine type).
 These signs serve as a guide to indicate the types hazardous materials allowed in the labs and to alert others to the potential hazard in a particular area.
 Also indicated on the sign are emergency response information and emergency contact phone numbers.

 Instructions for Employees

 Under normal conditions, entry into any class radioactive materials laboratory for deliveries, housekeeping duties, etc. does not present a hazard.
-Such employees do not require film badges since their duties do not involve working directly with radioactive material.
+Such personnel do not require radiation monitoring (dosimeters) since their duties do not involve working directly with radioactive material.
 The following set of rules should be observed at all times: